 How to test for the 4 personality types

-A workplace personality test is a simple assessment that uses widely accepted psychological theories to help gain a comprehensive insight into a person's suitability to a role.
-This will look at things such as openness to change, how they deal with stress, how ambitious they might be etc.
+A behavioural assessment is a simple questionnaire that uses widely accepted psychological theories to help gain a comprehensive insight into a person's suitability to a role.
+It looks at areas such as an individual’s communication style, self-direction and approach to change to determine their preferred behavioural style.

 If you would like to learn more about our assessments, please speak to one of our team.